Apple and Amazon deny allegations of server tampering by Chinese agents

-A report published last week by Bloomberg Businessweek claimed that China had infiltrated servers of 30 US companies, including Apple and Amazon.
+Apple and Amazon have denied claims their company networks have been compromised by a Chinese hacking operation, following a report by Bloomberg Businessweek which claimed China had infiltrated the servers of those and other US companies.

-The report cited 17 anonymous intelligence and company sources claiming Chinese operatives had tampered with a “technology supply chain”, managing to place computer chips inside equipment that was shipped to the companies.
-This would give China easy access to secure company networks, however, both tech giants have vehemently denied the allegations.
+The report cited 17 anonymous intelligence and company sources claiming that Chinese operatives had tampered with a “technology supply chain”, managing to place computer chips inside equipment that was shipped to 30 companies – which would potentially give China easy access to secure company networks.
+However, Apple and Amazon have vehemently denied the claims.

 No bite off this apple